Angola country profile

 Civil war begins, dragging on until 2002.

 1979 - Jose Eduardo dos Santos becomes country's leader.
+He steps down 38 years later.

 1987 - South African forces enter southeast Angola to thwart MPLA and Cuban offensive against Unita.
 They withdrew the next year.